 If you aren’t on the Enterprise plan, and can’t upgrade, there’s still hope.
 Depending on how you intend to use your tools, and what type of data is being stored, you may still be able to store PHI/PII in the Atlassian Cloud.
 Consider the following factors.

 Data Loss Prevention Tools

 Data Loss Prevention (DLP) tools are critical for enforcing data upload policies so that sensitive information such as PHI/PII doesn’t make its way into the Atlassian Cloud in the form of attachments, service requests, or internal comments.
 DLPs also play an important role in the identification, classification, and remediation of PHI which may have slipped past your technical, physical, and process controls.
 DLPs generally fall into one of four categories: browser, endpoint, network, or application based.

 As a healthcare organization, you are likely already leveraging one or more DLPs as part of your HIPAA-compliance strategy.
 Oxalis can help you determine whether your existing controls are sufficient to secure your Atlassian Cloud, or if a purpose-built market solution is a required add-on.

 One of Atlassian’s greatest features is the Atlassian Marketplace, a platform to buy apps that enhance and extend the base functionality of Atlassian’s products.
-With thousands of apps and integrations in the Marketplace, it’s likely that your system already has a third party plugin installed today.
-While Atlassian is targeting HIPAA compliance in 2022, this does not guarantee that third party plugin vendors will also sign BAAs.
-It is best to utilize a Zero Trust mindset when dealing with the Atlassian ecosystem, and to carefully scrutinize where data is transmitted and stored by these third parties.
+With thousands of apps and integrations in the Marketplace, it’s likely that your system already has a third-party plugin installed today.
+Plugin vendors may or may not sign BAAs, and may or may not provide that information in the Marketplace.
+Remember that ultimately you’re responsible for HIPAA compliance regardless of what a vendor discloses, so contact them if necessary to know for sure whether a plugin is compliant.

 Process & Policy for Reporting and Remediation